 While the benefits of RT modeling are undeniable, it is worth noting that the calculations for these models are non-trivial.
 It may be the computational difficulty of these models that has slowed the spread of their implementation.
 Despite the slow progress, RT modeling is beginning to be utilized to understand clinical disorders.
 In one study, diffusion models were used to determine that individuals with high anxiety perform slower because they were more cautious (White et al., 2010b).
 Pirrone and colleagues (2017) utilized drift diffusion modeling in a discrimination task similar to the study conducted by Ratcliff and colleagues (2006), but rather than comparing age groups, this study evaluated the differences between individuals with autism and neurotypical individuals.
 Interestingly, their results mirrored those found by Ratcliff and associates (2006), with caution and nondecision time driving the differences in RTs (Pirrone et al., 2017).
 These preliminary studies illustrate that RT modeling can improve our understanding when diagnosing individuals (and perhaps alter misconceptions surrounding clinical diagnoses).
 More research in clinical settings will be imperative before we can truly grasp the impact of a RT modeling approach.
 There is a critical need for understanding how RT modeling (specifically accumulator modeling) could track changes in a clinical setting across time.
-Currently, longitudinal studies with models like the drift diffusion model are exceedingly rare, with the few that do exist often focusing on the psychometrics of the model parameters (Zhang et al., 2014).
+Currently, longitudinal studies with models like the drift diffusion model are exceedingly rare, with the few that do exist often focusing test-retest reliability rather than meaningful change over time (Zhang et al., 2014).
 Utilizing RT models to evaluate clinical outcomes (such as CRCD) across time may allow researchers to capture minute shifts in the processes.
-This could in turn be incredibly informative for understanding the factors that cause the shift.
+This could in turn be informative for understanding the factors that cause the shift.
 Until we can understand what drives changes in health outcomes (like CRCD), we will never be able to effectively treat or prevent these deficits.
 Thus, it is time to trade the tractors for spades, and determine if RT modeling will be able to capture slight cognitive changes, and account for how biological factors drive these changes.

 The Current Study

 In the current study, we will track cognition outcomes and stress scores in healthy undergraduate participants across the four weeks leading up to the end of the semester.
 In particular, we will measure attention, executive control, and working memory (the three domains most impacted by CRCD) with three neuropsychological tasks, which will then be analyzed with RT modeling.
 Five participants will take the Attention Network Test, which will be modeled with the shrinking spotlight model (Fan et al., 2002; Curl & White, 2018).
 To measure executive control, another five participants will complete the Open-Source Response Inhibition Task, which will be modeled with the Context-Independence Violation Bayesian Estimation of Ex-Gaussian Stop-Signal (BEESTS-CV) model built specifically for the task (He et al., 2022; Matzke et al., 2021).
 To measure working memory, a final five participants will perform a Dual N-Back task, which will be analyzed with a combination of the Linear Ballistic Accumulator model and systems factorial technology (Heathcote et al., 2015; Eidels et al., 2010).
 Each participant will complete the cognitive task and Perceived Stress scale at all four time points, so changes in the RT model parameters can be evaluated as the students approach final exams.
 The role of stress in driving these changes will be assessed.
 This psychometric approach will be crucial in establishing the ability of RT modeling to capture small shifts in cognition in clinical settings, as well as determine how biological mechanisms can drive these cognitive changes.
+We will focus on the posterior predictive distributions (which is) and the HDI because …

 Research Aim 1